Cycling the Costa del Sol from Sabinillas

 | Phone battery | Bring a portable charger if relying on GPS navigation |

-| Mechanic contacts | Roadrunner Leisure and bike rental shops offer basic repairs |
+| Mechanic contacts | Local bike rental shops offer basic repairs |

 For visiting cyclists, our beachfront apartment provides a perfect base.
 You're metres from the coastal promenade, close to restaurants for post-ride meals, and central enough to reach all routes within 10–30 minutes by car or bus.
 Wake at sunrise, ride the morning coastal route, cool off in the sea from our beach access, and spend the afternoon at leisure.